Understanding the Connection Between Libido and Testosterone In Men

 How Does Testosterone Impact Your Libido?

-Over time, lower testosterone can contribute to reduced libido, changes in confidence, and strain on relationships, especially when combined with stress, poor sleep, or other health factors.
+Over time, lower testosterone can contribute not only to reduced libido but also to changes in confidence and strain on relationships, especially when combined with stress, poor sleep, or other health factors.
+These effects can gradually snowball into other areas of your life.

 Physical well-being

-Low libido often goes hand in hand with lower energy and reduced motivation to stay active.
+When testosterone is low and libido follows, you may notice lower energy and less motivation to stay active.
 Over time, that drop in activity can contribute to changes in body composition and overall stamina.
-It can become a snowball effect, where feeling less energized leads to doing less, which can make the body feel even more out of sync.
+Feeling less energized can lead to doing less, which can make your body feel even more out of sync.

 Mental and emotional health